Online Doctorate in (Clinical) Psychology – PhD Programs

 Fielding Graduate University offers a hybrid online and in-person clinical psychology PhD program that aims to create a more humane, just, and sustainable world by creating programming accessible to students from underrepresented populations and by graduating students who bring values of social and ecological justice to their work.

 Fielding offers the only distributed learning program accredited by the APA.
-Students enrolled in the 179-credit program earn a pathway master’s after the first two years of study.
-They can choose a concentration in forensic psychology, health psychology, neuropsychology, or social justice and diversity.
+Students enrolled in the 179-credit program earn a pathway master’s after the first two years of study and can choose a concentration in forensic psychology, health psychology, neuropsychology, or social justice and diversity.

-On-campus requirements in this program include a weeklong orientation and two weeklong residencies in the program’s first two years.
+On-campus requirements in this program include a weeklong orientation and two weeklong residencies in the first two years of the program.
 Some concentrations and seminars require additional on-campus presence as well.
-Students are also required to complete 600 residency hours, 1,500 practicum hours, and a 1,520-hour, one-year internship in the terminal year of the program that may require relocation to complete.
+Students are also required to complete 600 residency hours, 150 hours of clinical experience or one internship rotation/150 hours of community service focused on serving an underserved population, and a 1,520-hour/19-credit minimum clinical practicum.

 Coursework in the program includes cognitive assessment, history and systems of psychology, biological bases of behavior, and multicultural psychology.
 No GRE scores are required to apply, and students without a master’s degree can also apply to Fielding.